mattdp/mnemonic/README.md

     [x] implement start_date and fade_date
     [x] partialize; split into birthdays and wants/haves v5 dismissal
+  [] default false dismiss; set notes on event to text; add notes (text) on person [] button to set dismiss to true upload phase
+  100 people
+  10 wants/needs
+  see how this works and if it proves at all useful in the next week, then come back with more updates next weekend

 NEXT
-add information about what people want and what people are looking for store notes on people backup data - where does it live? note in README; time machine should take care of it implement email for fade_action
+add information about what people want and what people are looking for store notes on people backup data - where does it live? note in README; time machine should take care of it implement email for fade_action think about tags - seems a lot like SB - start with tags and families, with goal of select one for a list, and think about modifiers longer term people can call late in SF interested in activity X or Y location

 bulk uploading
 map relationships to each other